bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

-The Bokeh project encompasses two major components: the Bokeh package source code, written in Python, and the BokehJS client-side library, written in CoffeeScript and TypeScript.
+The Bokeh project encompasses two major components: the Bokeh package source code, written in Python, and the BokehJS client-side library, written in TypeScript.
 Accordingly, development of Bokeh is slightly complicated by the explicit compilation step required to generate deployable JavaScript.

 For this reason, in order to develop Bokeh from a source checkout, you must first be able to build BokehJS.
 This chapter will walk you through getting a